Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>mode</i> is a String that is used for creating VehicleID tags.<br>
 <i>matsimConversionExportDir</i>is the path to the conversion tables.
 It is expected, that the Vehicle Scheduling output directory is located on the same hierarchy as this path.<br>
 <br>
 <p align="justify">This method reads the output from LinTim's Vehicle Scheduling.
-Columns 2 and 13 relevant, column 2 indicates which vehicle serves the MATSim Departure, column 13 is the equivalent of MATSim VehicleID represented by a substitute integer.</p>
+Columns 2 and 13 are relevant, column 2 indicates which vehicle serves the MATSim Departure, column 13 is the equivalent of MATSim VehicleID represented by a substitute Integer.</p>
 </details>

 <details>